-Who are these for?
+Who are the best wireless earbuds for?

-The HD-1 are for the person who always listens to music on her commute and occasionally takes a call or two.
+The HD1 is for the person who always listens to music on her commute and occasionally takes a call or two.
 The smart design won’t look out of place in a classroom or a corporate environment, and you can just leave them around your neck as you go about your day.
-You’ll get discreet playback controls along the inside of the neckband, which let you skip between tracks, pause or play music, and answer phone calls without getting in the way of the minimal design.
+You’ll get discreet playback controls along the inside of the neckband, which let you skip between tracks, pause or play music, and answer phone calls without getting in the way of minimal design.

 Long-lasting earbuds for the professional commuter

-The Creative Outlier One provide the best value
+The SoundPeats Engine provides the best value

 |IPX1||✓||Dripping water (1 mm/min)